shaniceng/JoinForFun_LifeHack/README.md

 - User logout
 - QRCode Scanner + recording products bought and expiry date
 - In-app recipes
-- Remind user of the products' expiry date
+- Remind users of the products' expiry date they have purchased